SingleR-inc/SingleR/README.md

 ## Install

 `SingleR` requires several development versions of Bioconductor packages, so you should be sure to switch to using `bioc-devel` prior to installation so that proper versions are installed.
+This will no longer be necessary once `SingleR` is added to Bioconductor.

 ```R
 if (!requireNamespace("BiocManager", quietly=TRUE))